InKCre/InKCre-docu/docs/design-doc/PRD/main/gather-information/index.md

 **CHANGE IT, unclear**

-It's the question about the time, method of gathering, it also need to be specialized.
+It's a question about when and the implementation of gathering.

 Every source has different method to gather, techniqually and physically. \
-Such as we can use things like Memos/Flow to gather our thoughts, use RSSReader to gather information from RSS ...
+Such as, Memos/Flow to gather our thoughts, RSSReader to gather from RSS ...

-Whatever the source is, they have a minium unit, we named it Item.
-(TODO, not a good name)

-## Overall Abstraction
+## Abstraction

 In the module of gathering information, its interface is important.